korchasa/awesome-nomad/README.md

 - [angrycub/nomad_example_jobs](https://github.com/angrycub/nomad_example_jobs) - Jobs and resources that I have used to experiment with Nomad
 - [anubhavmishra/envoy-consul-sds](https://github.com/anubhavmishra/envoy-consul-sds) - A tutorial on how to get Envoy running on Nomad and using Envoy's SDS(Service Discovery Service) to access Consul API.
 - [cyriltovena/observability-nomad](https://github.com/cyriltovena/observability-nomad) - This is a set of examples on how to add Observability to Nomad Applications
+- [GuyBarros/nomad_jobs](https://github.com/GuyBarros/nomad_jobs) - A collection of Nomad Jobds to run as part of the meanstack-consul-connect demo
 - [hashicorp/field-workshops-nomad](https://github.com/hashicorp/field-workshops-nomad) - Slides, Instructor Guides and Instruqt Tracks for Nomad Field Workshops
 - [hashicorp/nomad-guides](https://github.com/hashicorp/nomad-guides) - Example usage of HashiCorp Nomad
+- [jippi/awesome-nomad](https://github.com/jippi/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.
 - [jrasell/nomadfiles](https://github.com/jrasell/nomadfiles) A collection of Nomad job files for deploying applications to a cluster.
 - [kelseyhightower/hashiconf-eu-2016](https://github.com/kelseyhightower/hashiconf-eu-2016) - Repo from a talk on building out a deployment with GCE/Consul/Nomad/Fabio loadbalancer.
 Check out the talk on youtube: https://www.youtube.com/watch?v=Nosa5-xcATw
 - [microservices-demo/microservices-demo.github.io](https://github.com/microservices-demo/microservices-demo.github.io) - The Microservices Demo website.
 - [mr-karan/hydra](https://github.com/mr-karan/hydra) - Infra-as-code for my personal home server setup
 - [perrymanuk/hashi-homelab](https://github.com/perrymanuk/hashi-homelab) Job files for a small lightweight homelab based on nomad and consul from hashicorp.
 - [pete0emerson/hashipoc](https://github.com/pete0emerson/hashipoc) - A Vagrant driven example of getting Consul / Vault / Nomad up and running with a sample app deployed
-- [jippi/awesome-nomad](https://github.com/jippi/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.

 ## Provisioning